wizardishungry/jonwillia.ms/_posts/2018-02-02-static-linking.md

 [particularly running into problems on Linux](https://github.com/WIZARDISHUNGRY/vcvrack-rtlsdr/issues/26), but it works on Windows (with some conditional code for library naming) and Mac.

-If a library lacks pkg-config, I'd consider using the output of `ld -v` to enumerate search paths for `find`.
+If a library lacks pkg-config, you could parse the output of `ld -v` to enumerate search paths for `find`.

 ### Validating Static Linking